Table of contents

 Gift card and loyalty programs

-Gift cards and loyalty programs can grow customer retention and loyalty.
-With loyalty programs, you can incentivize customers by dollars spent, return visits, or purchase of specific items.
+Gift cards and loyalty programs can increase customer retention and loyalty.
+With loyalty programs, you can incentivise customers by dollars spent, return visits or purchase of specific items.
 Gift cards can be used to attract new customers, increase sales, or deepen customer loyalty.
-Statista estimates that gift card sales amounted to about $160 billion in 2018.
+According to the Gift Cards in the Australian Market Report, the Australian gift card market is valued at between $1.5 billion and $2.5 billion annually.

-ACH (automated clearing house) is a financial network used for electronic payments.
-Sellers using ACH can transfer money from one bank account to another.
-ACH payments are most commonly a substitute for checks but can also be used in the place of wire transfers, cash, or credit card networks.
+In Australia we have BECS– a financial network used for electronic payments.
+Sellers using BECS can transfer money from one bank account to another.
+BECS payments are most commonly a substitute for cheques, but can also be used in the place of wire transfers, cash, or credit card networks.

-Using merchant services can allow you to expand your customer base beyond cash and check buyers.
-By processing payments electronically, customers have the opportunity to shop online or in-store, and payments are received more quickly than paper checks, cash, or mailed invoices.
+Using merchant services can allow you to expand your customer base beyond cash and cheque buyers for small businesses and above.
+By processing payments electronically, customers have the opportunity to shop online or in-store, and payments are received more quickly than cash, or mailed invoices.